 Appraisers of antiques travel with the show to various cities.
 Area citizens bring articles for appraisal and often relate the histories of these items.
 The appraisers then expand on what is known about the treasures, sometimes exposing them as fakes, and they estimate the pieces' financial value.
 The show also includes tips for aspiring collectors of a wide range of items.
-Written by

 Carl J. Youngdahl <firstname.lastname@example.org>